 Full cost of restoration

-In 2017, it was estimated that a full restoration of the terrace (all 151 arches) in ‘like for like’ construction would cost at least £24 million.
+It was estimated in 2017 that a full restoration of the terrace (all 151 arches) in like for like construction would cost at least £24 million.

-The council has a limited budget to spend on a vast range of essential services, so we can’t afford to spend the full estimated cost of the project in one go.
+As a council, we have a limited budget to spend on a vast range of essential services.
+This means we can’t spend the full estimated cost of the project in one go.

-We made two bids to the National Lottery Heritage Fund in 2018, though both attempts were unsuccessful.
+We made 2 bid attempts to the National Lottery Heritage Fund in 2018.
+Both attempts were unsuccessful.

 The National Lottery said they simply don’t have enough money for all the projects that applied for funding.

 The National Lottery re-opened for new applications in 2021.